-Almost the entire island of Cozumel; therefore scuba diving and snorkeling are two of the main attractions in the island.
-Cozumel remains as the one of the world’s diving meccas visited by thousands of divers each year.
+Coral reefs surround almost the entire island of Cozumel; therefore scuba diving and snorkeling tours are two of the main attractions in the island.
+Cozumel remains as one of the world’s diving meccas visited by thousands of divers each year.

 However, when you are finally underneath, the wall after wall of astonishing reefs will surprise you.
 The abundance of sea life such as sea turtles, rays, nurse sharks, barracudas, moray eels, white spot triggerfish, scrawled filefish, and colorful schools of fish will also mesmerize you.

-How to get there: The dive is done between two cruise ship piers: The Puerta Maya Cruise Ship to the south and the pier in town to the north.
+How to get there: The dive is done between two cruise ship piers: The Puerta Maya Cruise Ship to the south and the dock in town to the north.
 The boat that will take you there will know the right spot.

 Swim a bit more toward the wire fence dolphin enclosure to take a peek at trainers feeding and training dolphins where you can get as close as a couple of feet away.
 Perfect for families, children can walk into the shallow part of the beach and see colorful schools of fish swimming nearby.

-How to get there: Get on a taxi from the Cozumel ferry dock to take you to the ChankanaabPark.
-The park has an admission fee of $21 for adults.
+How to get there: Get on a taxi from the Cozumel ferry dock to take you to Chankanaab Park.

-This is the first reef you will see upon entering the marine park.
+It is the first reef you will see upon entering the marine park.
 It is also one of the easier dives where snorkelers will see lots of beautiful corals, sea anemones and various types of fishes.
-It also boasts of a nice nighttime dive where you can see Octopus, Crabs, Lobsters, Sea Stars and Cucumbers.
+It also boasts of a nice nighttime leap where you can see Octopus, Crabs, Lobsters, Sea Stars and Cucumbers.